FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/articles/a-lighthouse-in-the-dark-the-case-for-decentralized-perpetual-storage.md

 issue-number: 2
 article-number: 7
 authors:
-  - first-name: "Nandit "
+  - first-name: Nandit
     last-name: Mehra
-    company: "Lighthouse "
+    company: Lighthouse
 seo:
   description: Why today’s internet forgets—and how decentralized perpetual
     storage can preserve knowledge, culture, and public records for the long term.
 ---

 In today’s digital world, vast amounts of information are created every second, yet much of it remains fragile and temporary.
 From research papers and public records to cultural archives, essential data often lives on platforms that were never designed for long-term preservation.

 We are living in an ephemeral age: one where digital content is created at unprecedented rates, but [little of it is built to last](https://www.pewresearch.org/data-labs/2024/05/17/when-online-content-disappears/).
-We need an internet where permanence *is* an option.
+We need an internet where permanence _is_ an option.

 ## Anatomy of an Ephemeral Age